 Choosing your university course

-The first step in beginning your academic journey is to choose your course, and the best way to find courses is to use the search tool provided by the Universities and Colleges Admissions Service (UCAS).
+The first step on your university journey will typically be choosing a course.
+And the best way to see what’s out there is to use the search engine offered by the Universities and Colleges Admissions Service (UCAS).

-However, a quick search will show you that there are thousands of courses out there from hundreds of providers, so settling on a specific course can be challenging.
+However, a quick search will reveal thousands of courses from hundreds of providers, so settling on a specific one can be challenging.

 To help narrow them down, you might want to focus on these five questions…